-Seamless updates rely on two partitions to minimize the downtime when installing an update.
-Say you're currently using partition A and you just received an OTA update on your phone.
-The update is then downloaded and unpacked into partition B, and installed in the background while you continue to use your phone.
+Seamless updates rely on two partitions to minimize downtime when installing an update.
+Say you're currently using partition A, and you just received an OTA update on your phone.
+The update is then downloaded and unpacked into partition B and installed in the background while you continue to use your phone.
 When you restart your phone, it boots into partition B — which has the new update.

 Seamless updates are now mandatory, so you'll finally see the option on your Samsung phone.